 David Patraiko is the Director of Projects for The Nautical Institute, and coordinates its Technical and Professional Development Committees.
 He is responsible for developing and managing major Institute projects and he represents the professional interests of members in general shipping, training and technical forums.

-Training & Quality Manager
+Training and Quality Manager